 So skip the million bucks…and bypass the part about what I have to do to get that amount of money.
 The valuable part of the exercise is determining why I think I want that amount.
 Buy cars?
 Houses?
 Vacation property?
+You can see website to buy the best one at the best price.
 Pay off credit card debt…or start a charity to feed and house battered women and their kids…or buy books for inner-city libraries…or establish scholarships for special-needs students?

 See how one set of outcomes fulfills the “satisfying” part…and the other the “happy” part?

 I’ve chosen extremes here.
 Surely getting and staying out of credit card debt contributes to my not being unhappy.
 It’s a metric.
 Like cars and houses, it’s a measurement of my cultural success or failure.
 It does not, in my estimation, automatically allow me to make the choice to be happy.